Magnetization density distribution of Sr$_2$IrO$_4$: Deviation from a local $j_\text{eff}=1/2$ picture

-While resonant and inelastic X-ray scattering~\cite{kim2009,kim2012} gave credit to a description in terms of $J_\text{eff}=1/2$ states, this simple description has been questionned owing to the tetragonal distortion that is not negligible~\cite{chapon2011,haskel2012,morettisala2014}.
-Strictly speaking, the $j_\text{eff}=1/2$ model is realized only for a perfect cubic symmetry.
-In the presence of a tetragonal distortion accompanied by a compression or elongation of the octahedra, the $t_{2g}$ band is split into three Kramers doublet states, which consist of the mixing between $j_\text{eff}=1/2$ and $j_\text{eff}=3/2$ states~\cite{abragam2012,jackeli2009,chapon2011,perkins2014,morettisala2014}.
+While resonant and inelastic X-ray scattering~\cite{kim2009,kim2012} gave credit to a description in terms of these $j_\text{eff}=1/2$ states \cite{bertinshaw2019}, the simple description with equal weights for the orbital populations has been questioned owing to the tetragonal distortion that is not negligible~\cite{chapon2011,haskel2012,morettisala2014}.
+Indeed, the most simple model with equal weights is realized only for a perfect cubic symmetry, while any lattice distortions (compression, elongation or tilting of the octahedra around the $c$-axis) split the $t_{2g}$ orbitals into three non-degenerate Kramers doublets \cite{abragam2012,jackeli2009,chapon2011,perkins2014,morettisala2014,lenz2019}, driving the lowest energy state away from the equal weight case of Eq. (\ref{Eq:1}).
+In the following we adopt the nomenclature common to the field and still refer to the states that diagonalize the local Hamiltonian in the presence of the distortions present in Sr$_2$IrO$_4$ as $j_\text{eff}=1/2$ and $j_\text{eff}=3/2$ states.
+Fig. 1a compares the electron and spin density distributions corresponding to the perfectly cubic and the distorted cases.

-In addition, a strong hybridization between Ir $5d$ and O $2p$ orbitals, which seems to be natural for a large spatial extent of $5d$ orbitals, has been proposed to account for a large reduction of the ordered magnetic moment~\cite{kim2008} as well as for AFM exchange interactions between the nearest-neighboring Ir ions and for the canted magnetic moments following the octahedral rotations~\cite{jackeli2009,perkins2014}.
+In addition, a strong hybridization between Ir $5d$ and O $2p$ orbitals, which seems to be natural for a large spatial extent of $5d$ orbitals, has been proposed to account for a large reduction of the ordered magnetic moment~\cite{kim2008} as well as for antiferromagnetic (AFM) exchange interactions between the nearest-neighboring Ir ions and for the canted magnetic moments following the octahedral rotations~\cite{jackeli2009,perkins2014}.
 The strong hybridization of the $d$-orbitals with the $p$-orbitals of the ligand oxygen is reminiscent of K$_2$IrCl$_6$~\cite{lynn1976} and the isostructural ruthenate Ca$_{1.5}$Sr$_{0.5}$RuO$_4$~\cite{gukasov2002}, where similar covalency effects have been reported.
 In Sr$_2$IrO$_4$, recent muon spin relaxation measurements have suggested the formation of oxygen moments~\cite{miyazaki2015}, and charge redistribution between adjacent IrO$_2$ and SrO layers has been revealed using electron spin resonance measurement~\cite{bogdanov2015}.
 Further, unusual magnetic multipoles have been proposed to be observed by neutron diffraction~\cite{lovesey2014} and recently a hidden magnetic order having the same symmetry as a loop-current state has been observed by polarized neutron diffraction~\cite{jeong2017}.